UniCMs: A Unified Consistency Model For Efficient Multimodal Generation and Understanding: Regularization Loss Details

 \section{Regularization Loss Details}

-The regularization loss for text trajectories is straightforward to compute because we only need $p_\phi$ to fit the endpoint text tokens $\mathbf{v}^K$, which is similar to the objective $\mathcal{L}_{NTP}$.
-However, for the regularization loss of image trajectories, we need to construct regularized logits labels by recording the predicted distribution of teacher model at each sampling step during the trajectory collection process.
-As shown in Fig.~\ref{fig:reg}, the regularization label at time step $k$ is denoted as $P^k$, with the initialization $P^0=0$.
-During the iteration process of the trajectory $\mathbf{u}^k$, we simultaneously iterate $P^k$.
-For the known regions in $\mathbf{u}^k$, we directly assign the corresponding positions in $P^{k-1}$ to $P^k$.
-For the masked regions in $\mathbf{u}^k$, we record the logits output of the teacher model and assign them to the corresponding positions.
-Through this iterative process, we can obtain the regularization labels $P^r$ at the segmentation points, which are used to compute $\mathcal{L}_{REG}^u$.
+The regularization loss for text trajectories is straightforward to compute because we only need $p_\phi$ to fit the endpoint text tokens $\mathbf{v}^K$.
+However, directly employing sampled images for the regularization loss of image trajectories degrades quality.
+This degradation arises because sampling images along a fixed trajectory under a greedy strategy diminishes both their diversity and quality.
+Moreover, the T2I model's distribution encapsulates rich information, which is inherently diminished during the sampling process due to information loss.
+To address this, we propose constructing regularized logits labels by capturing the T2I model's distribution at each sampling step.
+As illustrated in Figure~\ref{fig:reg}, we initialize a global logits target as an all-zero tensor.
+During the iteration of the trajectory $\mathbf{u}^k$, we focus on regions transitioning from mask to image tokens, populating the final target with the corresponding predicted logits for these regions.
+Through this iterative procedure, we synthesize a complete logits target, enabling the computation of $\mathcal{L}_{REG}^u$.
+If a segmentation strategy is adopted, the missing portions of the logits target can be populated with the final predicted logits at the segmentation endpoints.
+This produces a complete regularization label.